University of Texas at San Antonio College of Liberal and Fine Arts

 The University of Texas at San Antonio College of Liberal and Fine Arts (known to many students as "COLFA") is UTSA's largest college.
 It offers degrees through its 11 departments, administering 33% of all UTSA credit hours.

 Departments

 Anthropology

 UTSA's Department of Anthropology uses the four-field approach towards the study of humanity.
 It believes this provides students with a well-rounded understanding of the discipline.

 Art & Art History

-The Department of Art and Art History has a variety of programs, to include Art History, Ceramics, New Media, Painting, Photography, Printmaking and Sculpture.
+The School of Art has a variety of programs, to include Art History, Ceramics, New Media, Painting, Photography, Printmaking and Sculpture.
 It hosts an annual display of school talent, called the "Student Exhibit", during the spring semester.
 There are over 400 art majors within the Department of Art and Art History at UTSA.

 Communication

 The Department of Communication is another component to the College of Liberal and Fine Arts.
 It currently offers both graduate and undergraduate degrees.
 The University of Texas at San Antonio houses a collection of records from the Communication Department.